The Shipping Law Review: Singapore

 To enhance Singapore's position as an international dispute resolution hub, Parliament enacted the Choice of Court Agreements Act (CCAA) on 14 April 2016.
 The CCAA applies only to international civil or commercial disputes and not matters such as insolvency, consumer matters, tortious claims not arising from contracts, antitrust and intellectual property.

 The CCAA implements the 2005 Hague Convention on Choice of Courts Agreements (HCCCA) to which Singapore is a signatory.
 Where a Singapore court is the chosen court under an exclusive choice of court agreement, the courts of other contracting states will be obliged to suspend or dismiss parallel proceedings brought in their jurisdiction, in favour of the Singapore court, and the Singapore court judgment must be recognised and enforced by all other contracting states.
-Singapore will likewise have reciprocal obligations to afford the same treatment to exclusive choice of court agreements in favour of the courts of other contracting states and to the judgment of their courts.
+Singapore will similarly have reciprocal obligations to afford the same treatment to exclusive choice of court agreements in favour of the courts of other contracting states and to the judgment of their courts.

 There may be instances where a foreign judgment falls within the scope of both the CCAA and either the RECJA or the REFJA (e.g., judgments of the superior UK courts).
 In instances of overlap, the CCAA overrides RECJA and REFJA.
 For the avoidance of doubt, the RECJA and the REFJA have been amended to make them inapplicable to judgments falling under the CCAA.
 Notably, Clause 2(2) of the CCAA provides that where the 'High Court' is designated in an exclusive choice of court agreement, the designation is to be construed as including the SICC unless a contrary intention appears in the agreement.
 Hence, a party specifying the Singapore High Court as the chosen forum would be taken to have included the SICC as a chosen court.
 This evidently bolsters the services offered by the SICC and the enforceability of SICC judgments.